Guide to Auto Loans and Car Buying for Veterans

 Fuel and Maintenance

-Some automotive companies may offer veteran-specific discounts on services or parts.
-You may be able to find these discounts online, or can ask at your time of service.
-As a veteran, you may even have auto-mechanic experience, and find it cheaper to perform their own maintenance on their vehicles.
+You may be able to find these discounts online or you can ask at the time of car service.
+If you have auto-mechanic experience as a veteran, it may be cheaper to perform your own vehicle maintenance.

 Registration

-Other Programs To Help Veterans Afford a Car
+Other Programs to Help Veterans Afford a Car

 Other programs that can help veterans and their families afford a car, through various financing and special offers, include: